ntamle/ntamle.github.io/_pages/about.md

 * Mathematics for Management(L1)

-## Reviewer
+## Professional services

+* Co-organizing the statistics seminar at LPSM in 2024-2025.
-I served as a reviewer for AISTATS (2023), SIAM Journal on optimization and Mathematical programming.
+* Reviewing: I served as a reviewer for AISTATS (2023), ICLR (2025), SIAM Journal on optimization and Mathematical programming.

 ## Education
 * Ph.D. in Applied Mathematics, Toulouse School of Economics, 2020 - 2023